 Agreements will be required with:

-- any part of the watercourse between the point of abstraction outflow
+- the owners of any part of the watercourse between the point of abstraction and the outflow; and

-- the owners of salmon fishing rights in the watercourse.
+- the owners of any salmon fishings in the watercourse.

 Hydro-electric Developments – Third Party Ownership